boonya/rtsp-video-recorder/README.md

 ### Options

+#### directoryPattern

+Directory name pattern.
+By defiult it is `%Y.%m.%d` which will be translated to e.g. `2020.01.03`

+_Accepts C++ strftime specifiers:_ http://www.cplusplus.com/reference/ctime/strftime/

+#### filenamePattern

+File name pattern.
+By defiult it is `%H.%M.%S` which will be translated to e.g. `03.19.15`

+_Accepts C++ strftime specifiers:_ http://www.cplusplus.com/reference/ctime/strftime/

 #### segmentTime

 Duration of one video file (seconds).
-600 seconds or 1 hour by default if not defined.
+600 seconds or 10 minutes by default if not defined.

 #### title